Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/hieracosphinx.md

   - name: "Buck"
     desc: "⬲  DC 23"
   - name: "Contingent Glyph"
     desc: " ([[abjuration]], [[occult]]);  A hieracosphinx has an innate magical defense similar to a contingency.
 When they take a specific type of energy damage (varying by the individual sphinx), they can use their reaction to have the glyph cast [[haste]] on them.
 The glyph is then dormant for 1 week.
-A critical success to [[Recall Knowledge]] about a particular hieracosphinx (30 or higher on the check) reveals which damage type triggers the glyph."
+A critical success to [[Recall-Knowledge|Recall Knowledge]] about a particular hieracosphinx (30 or higher on the check) reveals which damage type triggers the glyph."
 abilities_bot:
   - name: "Pounce"
     desc: "⬻  The hieracosphinx [[Stride|Strides]] and makes a [[Strike]] at the end of that movement.
 If they began this action [[rules/conditions.md#Hidden|hidden]], they remain [[rules/conditions.md#Hidden|hidden]] until after the attack."